 1. Can foreign nationals buy realestate in Croatia?

 – Foreign nationals from the country of the European Union can buy property in Croatia without restrictions, except for agricultural land.
 Citizens of other countries can buy real estate in Croatia only with the approval of the Ministry of Justice and only those with whom the Republic of Croatia has signed a reciprocity contract.
-Foreign citizens who have a company established in Croatia can buy real estate in Croatia, on behalf of the company, without restrictions.
+Foreign citizens who have a company established in Croatia that conducts a registered activity can purchase real estate in Croatia on behalf of the company without restrictions.

 2. How much is the tax on real estate in Croatia and who pays for it?